DS 1000 (Data Science Concepts)

 STATS 3860B Generalized Linear Models / STATS 9155B Statistical Modelling II

-Description: in this course we use the R statistical software package to study both applied and theoretical aspects of different extensions to the linear regression model framework.
+In this course we use the R statistical software package to study both applied and theoretical aspects of different extensions to the linear regression model framework.
 Course topics include: logistic regression, Poisson log-linear models, contingency tables, multinomial regression, mixed effect models, and nonparametric regression.
 Additional topics may include generalized additive models, trees and neural networks as time allows.

 STATS 4850G / 9850G Advanced Data Analysis

-Description: modern methods of data analysis including ridge regression, Lasso, linear discriminant analysis, nonparametric regression, bootstrap, EM algorithm, classification trees, neural networks, dimensionality reduction techniques, and clustering.
+Modern methods of data analysis including ridge regression, Lasso, linear discriminant analysis, nonparametric regression, bootstrap, EM algorithm, classification trees, neural networks, dimensionality reduction techniques, and clustering.
 If time allows additional topics may be taught.